JIStream/GTA-Research/OM0-in-GTAV.md

 ### Why drowning

 As we know, we have to die while starting S&F mission.
 But you can't just pull out a c4 and blow yourself up.
-That's because ``launcher_hunting``  sets 2 types of invincibilities, total invincibility and specific proofs:
+That's because ``launcher_hunting``  sets 2 types of invincibility, total invincibility and specific proofs:

 ```
 entity::set_entity_invincible(player::player_ped_id(), 1);